EternityForest/AnyoneCanDoIt/MathELI5.md

 if you don't want your system to crash.

+## Exponentiation

+2**5 means "Two times itself five times, or 2*2*2*2*2".
+It is also said as "Two raised to the power of five" or "to the fifth power" or similar.

+Numbers which can be written as 2**something are powers of two, the first few of which are:
+1, 2, 4, 8, 16, 32, 64, 128, 256, 512,1024, 2048, 4096, 8192

+These numbers are extremely common when dealing with computers, and numbers that are two to some other power of two(2**8=256, 2**4=16, etc) are especially common.

+The number of possible combination of N bits is 2**N.

+### Squaring

+X**2 is Squaring, as mentioned before, and it gives you the area of a square, if X is the length of the sides.

+To go backwards, and get length from an area, one would use a square root.

+x**3 is cubing.
+It gives you the volume of a cube given the length of it's edge.

+### X**0

+Any positive real number raised to the power of 0, is 1.
+Any negative real number raised to the power of 0, is -1

+I am sure there's a cool math reason for this, but it also happens to be really convienent in programming.

+### 0**0

+I have no idea what is going on here.
+Android calculator thinks it is "Undefined, or 1”.
+That probably means you shouldn't rely oon it to do something sane in programming languages if you don't specificaly check the spec.

+I have never seen this in real life, or thought of it before just now.

+## Sine waves

+sin(x), when graphed, makes a sine wave.
+Those waves are a pure frequency, but only if infinitely long.

+Any finite wave has the "Clicks and pops" of the starting and ending, but in practice, some waves are thought of as pure tones.

+Any repeating periodic sound or RF pattern or any other wave you can plot on a graph, can be made of different stacked sine waves of different frequencies, powers, and offsets.

+Figuring out what waves go into something is what a Fourier Transform does.

+Inverse Fourier Transforms can calculate a waveform given the "ingredient" sine waves.

+Most kinds of nonlinear functions (Like vaccum tube distortion!) will add new frequencies not in the input.
+This will sound audibily distorted, and interfere with the operation of various circuits that might be interpreting it.

+### Sampling

+If you are taking digital samples of a signal, and you sample slower than twice the frequency of the highest sine wave, you get aliasing, which causes the familiar illusion where helicopter blades go backwards, and which can make a sawblade under fluorescent light stand still.

+If you always sample at the very top of the wave, it will look like you have an unchanging signal.

+Aliasing will usually create an illusory sine wave for every input wave above the cutoff, at some related  frequency.

+### Harmonics

+The familiar square, triangle, sawtooth, etc waves that repeat, but are not sine waves, are made up of a sine at the "main" frequency, and a set of sines at multiples of it.

+Creating a perfectly sharp square requires infinite waves, which is why perfectly sharp waves aren't usually a thing in real life.

+When distortion distorts a sine wave, the additional new tones are usually at multiples of the frequency.
+This is not true of aliasing, which makes sines at "reflected" points.

+This is why aliasing sounds harsh and unmusical.

 ## First order filters
 You can use this to make a simple smoothing filter.
 At every step, when you get a new input `i`, set x to `x*0.7 + i * 0.3`.